andjoer/AI_color_grade_lut/README.md

 # Below is a user guide for people who are absolutly new to using Jupyter notebooks and Google Colab

-- go to the Notebook you would like to use (for training 64pix2pix) and open in Colab
+- go to the Notebook you would like to use (for training 64pix2pix or 128pix2pix) and open in Colab

 <p align="center">
   <img width="823" height="476" src="https://github.com/ajcommercial/AI_color_grade_lut/blob/master/screenshots/open_colab.jpg?raw=true">